mpewsey/ManiaMap.Godot/README.md

 ## Samples

-Sample projects are available in the `samples` directory.
+Sample scenes are available in the `samples` directory.
 To explore them, clone this repository and open it like any other Godot project.

 <table style='text-align: center'>
     <tr>